jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 * Output: Knows how to write the output, either console or binary
 * Context: Keeps buffers of lines for showing context on a filter match

-Each element of the domain model on its own is independent, and has minimal input on other elements of the domain model.
 The Application layer ties the Domain model together.
 As the domain becomes larger, application services can be introduced.

 #### 2.1.6.
 Infrastructure